How did it come to be that so many of us know so little about creating and nurturing deep connection and sustainable relationships?

 Hi!
 I’m James-Olivia.

-I am a relational life & leadership coach, facilitator of extraordinary, uncomfortable, life-changing conversations, enthusiastic & loving interrogator of reality, and fellow work-in-progress (i.e. avid maker of mistakes).
+I am a relational life & leadership coach, facilitator and enthusiastic advocate of uncomfortable, extraordinary, life-changing conversations, loving interrogator of reality, and fellow work-in-progress (i.e. avid maker of mistakes).

 I ask uncomfortable questions.
 I cherish the uncomfortable, honest answers.
 I believe the conversation is the relationship, and that in Right Relationship there is room for us to show up with our whole selves.
 I believe neither freedom nor joy can be sustained without combining relentless compassion with the disobedience of inquiry.